 If you’d like to try our natural product line for yourself, the sample kit is a great option.

 In this $12 kit, you’ll get a cotton sachet filled with 5 ml. samples of our:

 Plus, when you purchase our sample kit (or the complete kit – get the link below), you’ll get a $10 off coupon in your delivery.
 You can use this coupon on future orders from our store.

 We are offering a 30 Day Money-Back Guarantee:

 That’s right.
 You have 30 days from the purchase date to decide if our skincare line works for you.
 If you’re not happy, please reach out for a refund (on products only, not on shipping).

 You can try our Wellena Skincare Sample Kit here.

-Or, if you’re interested in purchasing the Complete Kit with all 5 skincare products, you can check it out here.
+Or, if you’re interested in purchasing the Complete Kit with all 5 full-sized skincare products, you can check it out here.

 Start looking at the back of the product label, not just the front.
 Remember, the front label is there to persuade you to buy that product.
 The back label (where the ingredients are listed) is there to inform you about what might be in that product, but remember that’s just a starting place.
 Use our tips above and your own critical thinking to find clean and healthy products to truly nourish your skin.